PrefectHQ/prefect/docs/getting-started/installation.md

 ### Installing the most recent version

 Prefect is published as a Python package.
-To install the most recent release, run the following command in your terminal:
+To install the most recent release or upgrade an existing Prefect install, run the following command in your terminal:

 <div class="terminal">
 ```bash